effectfully-ou/sketches/has-lens-done-right/README.md

 ## Preface

 The title is a bit clickbaity, I do not really know whether the solution presented in this post is "done right" or not.
-But so far it does seem to be better than widely known approaches.
+But so far it does seem to perform better than widely known approaches.
 Jump straight to [Conclusions](https://github.com/effectfully/sketches/tree/master/has-lens-done-right#conclusions) if you're only interested in what makes the new approach better.
+See also [this response](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301) for how they can achieve all the same benefits that the new machinery provides by implementing special rules regarding the `HasLens` class in the compiler.
+They've also got better type inference with one of the old approaches, but I currently do not undestand how they've managed to do that and whether their solution is sufficient.

 For general context, read the [`overloaded-record-fields`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0023-overloaded-record-fields.rst) and (especially) [`record-set-field`](https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0158-record-set-field.rst) proposals.